LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/Towards_a_Symbolic_Cosmology-v1.0.1.md

 the direction of perfect decoherence.
 Along this axis {$`\mathcal C \to 0`$} immediately, corresponding to coherence death and frozen dynamics.
 Internally this marks the edge where time and change collapse; externally it provides the comparative pole opposite to perfect coherence, completing the orientation structure of Point Space.

+Reality persists precisely because the pole and antipole are not destinations but a relational structure: eternally opposed, eternally shifting together.
+If conditions ever approach the antipole, the axis itself has already reoriented, carrying its opposite with it.
+Thus, universes never “fall into” their antipole; instead, the antipole defines the boundary of possibility, while the continual adjustment of the pole preserves existence.
+Collapse can only occur through a global failure of coherence, not through local alignment.
+Being is resilient—not because death is absent, but because it is always displaced just beyond reach.

 With adjacency, distance, and orientation aligned, Point Space geometry gains its full set of primitives, ready to host relative dynamics.

 ---